 HRHT Basics

 The HRHT comes with everything except a winch.
-As you will see, the operator has no problem lowering an old water heater off a platform with the friction brake.
+As you will see, the operator in our water heater hand truck video has no problem lowering an old water heater off a platform with the friction brake.
 However, they must provide the way to raise the new tank in order to strap it to the hand truck.
 Anything between 16” and 20” high that can support the weight of the new tank while connecting to the hand truck is sufficient.
 The rear bumper of a work vehicle is sometimes perfect.
 A water heater stand from the store is typically 16” or higher.
 The platform that the existing water heater’s on can be used, too.

-Watch as a 50 gallon Bradford White atmospheric-vent water heater is taken down from the stand that it’s on, and then replaced with another like it.
-It’s a little over six minutes long and can be viewed in sections, depending on which part of the method you want to look at.
+Watch as a 50 gallon Bradford White atmospheric-vent water heater is taken down from its stand, and then replaced with a new unit.
+It’s a little over six minutes long, but it can quickly be viewed in sections, depending on which part of the method you want to look at.

 Lowering The Old Water Heater